biosustain/Maud/docs/theory/kinetic_model.rst

 is a scaled-product of the reactant concentrations, or Michaelis-Menten kinetics which reproduce enzyme saturation behavior.

-The current supported mechanisms are `reversible_modular_rate_law` and `irreversible_modular_rate_law`
-<../theory/enzyme_kinetics>`, which is augmented using the Generalised Monod-Wyman-Changeux formalism for
+The current supported mechanisms are `reversible_modular_rate_law` and `irreversible_modular_rate_law`, which is augmented using the Generalised Monod-Wyman-Changeux formalism for allostery (see the documentation page about `enzyme kinetics <../theory/enzyme_kinetics.html>`_ for details).
-allostery.
-Additional rate laws can be easily implemented by the user.
+Additional rate laws can be easily implemented by the user and assigning them flags in the corresponding "sampling.py" and "model.stan" files.

 Out of Scope